 Securities arbitration is the usual method of resolving securities-related disputes between brokerage firms and their customers.
 In the United States, securities arbitration is the preferred method of resolving disputes between brokerage firms, and between firms and their customers.
 The securities industry uses a pre-dispute arbitration agreement, where the parties agree to arbitrate their disputes before any such dispute arises.

 A pre-dispute arbitration agreement is included in virtually all Customer Agreement forms used when opening a new account.
 Because it may be buried in fine print and is, regardless, a requirement to open an account, customers may not realize they are waiving rights to litigate and agreeing in advance to arbitration.
-Even so, those agreements were upheld by the United States Supreme Court in Shearson v.
+Even so, those agreements were upheld by the United States Supreme Court inShearson v.
 MacMahon, 482 U.S. 220 (1987) and today nearly all disputes involving brokerage firms are resolved in securities arbitration.

+Securities arbitrations are held primarily by the Financial Industry Regulatory Authority.
 Because brokerage firms and brokers are members of NASD and various securities exchanges, they are obligated by the rules to those organizations to submit to arbitration of customer disputes at the demand of the customer.
 Consequently, the majority of disputes between stockbrokers and their customers are resolved in arbitration.

-Contact a Houston Securities Attorney
+Contact Our Houston Securities Fraud Lawyers

 If you have incurred substantial financial losses in connection with fraudulent acts or advice of a financial planner or advisor, stockbroker, investment advisor, or corporation, our attorneys may be able to help you claim compensation for your losses.
-You should contact an experienced securities attorney to learn more about your options.
+You should contact an experienced securities attorney to learn your options.